-For the year ended December 31, 2023, 2022 and 2021, the change in net unrealized appreciation or depreciation on our investments, Interest Rate Swap and foreign currency was an increase in net unrealized depreciation of \$(10.3) million, an increase in net unrealized depreciation of \$(27.1) million and an increase in net unrealized appreciation of \$65.7 million, respectively.
-The increase in net unrealized depreciation for the year ended December 31, 2023 was primarily due to i) \$(4.4) million of valuation depreciation in our equity position in Stitch Holdings, L.P.; ii) \$(11.0) million of valuation depreciation in our debt investments in Thras.io, LLC, Astra Acquisition Corp.
-(Anthology), Magenta Buyer, LLC (McAfee) and Whele LLC (Perch), partially offset by an increase in valuation appreciation in our debt investments in Zest Acquisition Corp. and Gordon Brothers Finance Company of \$1.8 million; and iii) a \$(0.3) million increase in valuation depreciation related to our Interest Rate Swap.
+For the year ended December 31, 2022, 2021 and 2020, the change in net unrealized appreciation or depreciation on our investments, Interest Rate Swap and foreign currency was an increase in net unrealized depreciation of \$(27.1) million, a decrease in net unrealized depreciation of \$65.7 million and an increase in net unrealized depreciation of \$(22.1) million, respectively.
 The increase in net unrealized depreciation for the year ended December 31, 2022 was primarily due to i) an overall increase in valuation depreciation across our portfolio due to spread widening and general market declines during the period (see Item 1A.
 Risk Factors), out of which our investments in Razor Group GmbH (Germany), Stitch Holdings L.P., Thras.io, LLC, Magenta Buyer, LLC, Syndigo, LLC and Zest Acquisition Corp. contributed \$(8.2) million; ii) a \$(2.5) million increase in unrealized depreciation in GBFC, net of the reversal of \$2.0 million of previously recognized depreciation on the position as a result of a paydown during the period; and iii) a \$(1.3) million increase in valuation depreciation related to our Interest Rate Swap.
 The decrease in net unrealized depreciation for the year ended December 31, 2021 was primarily due to i) the reversal of previously recognized depreciation of \$25.8 million, related to the exit of our investment in Senior Loan Partners; ii) the reversal of previously recognized depreciation of \$24.3 million, including foreign currency translation, related to the exits of our investments in Red Apple Stores Inc., SVP - Singer Holdings, LP, First Boston Construction Holdings, LLC, and Advantage Insurance Inc., and the restructure of Advanced Lighting Technologies, LLC; iii) decrease in valuation depreciation of \$4.2 million in our investment in St. George Warehousing & Trucking Co. of California, Inc., as well as an overall increase in valuation across our portfolio.
+The increase in net unrealized depreciation for the year ended December 31, 2020 was primarily due to a \$(85.4) million increase in valuation depreciation in our investments in GBFC and Senior Loan Partners, partially offset by a \$64.0 million reversal of previously recognized depreciation related to the sale of our equity investment in U.S. Well Services, Inc. and the restructure of AGY Holding Corp.